Articles

 Global user-level permissions in ~/.claude/settings.json follow the same structure but apply across all projects.
 Permission rules use pattern matching - Bash(cargo:*) allows any cargo command, Read(/repo/**) allows reading any file under /repo.
 Wildcards, domain restrictions, and prefix patterns are supported.

 Claude Code also supports a hooks system via plugins.
 Hooks fire on events like PreToolUse, PostToolUse, UserPromptSubmit, and Stop.
 A PreToolUse hook receives the tool name and input as JSON on stdin and can return a permission decision (allow, deny, or ask).
-This is a powerful extensibility point — but hooks are local to the machine, configured per-user or per-project, and their presence is not centrally auditable.
+This is useful, but it is local to the machine, configured per-user or per-project, and hard to audit centrally.

 Where Codex Stores State